 President of Southern Theological Seminary Albert Mohler in his daily podcast The Briefing noted that at the heart of this appeal by the homosexual community was not a desire to legalize same-sex marriage.
-At the heart of this appeal was a desire to be morally affirmed and accepted.
-But this, of course, is not something the Supreme Court is capable of accomplishing.
+At the heart of this appeal was a desire to be morally affirmed and accepted, but this is not something the Supreme Court is capable of accomplishing.
 As such, both parties are almost certain to be disappointed by this ruling.
 However, in the process, the Supreme Court has fundamentally altered the fabric of our society and has redefined how the Constitution is to be interpreted, and how the law is to be upheld.
-In the words of Justice Antonin Scalia, “This is a naked judicial claim to legislative—indeed, super-legislative—power; a claim fundamentally at odds with our system of government.
-Except as limited by a constitutional prohibition agreed to by the People, the States are free to adopt whatever laws they like, even those that offend the esteemed Justices’ “reasoned judgment.”
-A system of government that makes the People subordinate to a committee of nine unelected lawyers does not deserve to be called a democracy.”
+In the words of Justice Antonin Scalia:

 It is striking how much of the majority’s reasoning would apply with equal force to the claim of a fundamental right to plural marriage.
 If “[t]here is dignity in the bond between two men or two women who seek to marry and in their autonomy to make such profound choices,” why would there be any less dignity in the bond between three people who, in exercising their autonomy, seek to make the profound choice to marry?
 If a same-sex couple has the constitutional right to marry because their children would otherwise “suffer the stigma of knowing their families are somehow lesser,” why wouldn’t the same reasoning apply to a family of three or more persons raising children?
 If not having the opportunity to marry “serves to disrespect and subordinate” gay and lesbian couples, why wouldn’t the same “imposition of this disability,” serve to disrespect and subordinate people who find fulfillment in polyamorous relationships?